zhangjiekui/myPytorch/README.md

 An activation is the result of either a matrix multiply or an activation function.

+Parameters are numbers that are stored, they are used to make a calculation.
+Activations are the result of a calculation﹣the numbers that are calculated.

 A layer is the result of a matrix multiply + 【input layer】+ 【output layer】

 Activation function : such as relu, softmax